-Because of the relative ease of accessibility to neighbouring towns the Borough has a large catchment area for its labour supply.
+5.4 Because of the relative ease of accessibility to neighbouring towns the Borough has a large catchment area for its labour supply.
 Almost a third of people working in Southend commute in from outside the Borough boundary, adding to congestion levels.
 Conversely the percentage of out-commuters who travel between 40km (25miles) and 60km (37miles) is significantly higher than both the regional and national averages, reflecting the proximity of London to the Borough.
 The number of people commuting less than 5km (3miles) is also higher than both the regional and national averages.
 The table below shows the travel to work distances.
 The majority of visitors to the town centre, whether for work leisure or shopping, live within the Borough boundary.

-It is clear from the above diagram that approximately two thirds of journeys are up to 10km (6 miles).

-As with the national trend, rail patronage in the Borough has increased over time.
+- 5.5 It is clear from the above diagram that approximately two thirds of journeys are up to 10km (6 miles). - 5.6 As with the national trend, rail patronage in the Borough has increased over time.
 There is excellent rail connectivity and frequency both within the Borough, through its nine railway stations, and to London.
 A new station has also been built to serve London Southend Airport.
-The Airport is developing a new passenger terminal with annual air passenger numbers rising considerably.
+The Airport is has a new passenger terminal with annual air passenger numbers rising considerably. - 5.7 Southend town centre, has large number of parking spaces.

-Southend town centre, has higher than the average number of parking spaces for a town of this size.
-On average car parks are only 70% full7.
 This availability of parking encourages travellers to drive to the town centre rather than use sustainable modes of transport or public transport.